mathysfrc/RNA-Project/README.md

 To run this project, you need a `Datas` folder at the root of the project containing the data files.

+## Structure

+You need to create a `.env` file at the root of the project with the sample of `env.example` :

 ## Installation

 ```bash